Craig Serjeant: Later career

 Serjeant struggled early during the 1978–79 season and was unable to regain his place in the Australian team.
 However, he performed solidly for Western Australia for the next few seasons.
 He was appointed vice captain at the beginning of the 1981–82 season.

 Post-cricket career

-Serjeant graduated from Curtin University with a degree in science in 1972 and worked as a chemist at SCGH for 12 years.
+Serjeant graduated from the Western Australian Institute of Technology (WAIT) with a degree in science in 1972 and worked as a chemist at SCGH for 12 years.
 He then became a financial planner, working under former Australian bowler Sam Gannon from 1988 onwards.